MLS - Medical Laboratory Sciences

 MLS 411.
 Special Topics (1-6).

 Supervised intensive study of special topics and problems related to health professions.
-Repeatable to a maximum of 6 hours.
+Repeatable to a total of 6 credit hours.
 Prerequisite: program director's consent.

 MLS 453.
 Clinical Chemistry (8).

 6 Classroom hours; 4 Lab hours.

 Includes the study of the principles, concepts and techniques used in the clinical chemistry laboratory for the analysis of serum, plasma and other body fluids.
 Correlation and analysis of chemical substances in the body and the assessment of health and disease is emphasized.
 Applicable practice in the analysis of body fluids is provided, including the physical, chemical and microscopic analysis of urine.
 Coursework includes the study of clinical laboratory regulation, general laboratory operations, safety, and instrumentation methodologies, as well as discussion regarding the assessment of normal physiological function and associated disease conditions for each of the major body systems to include assessment of carbohydrates, proteins and other nonprotein nitrogen-containing compounds, heme synthesis and derivatives, enzymes, electrolytes, acid-base balance, lipids and lipoproteins, cardiac biomarkers, hormones, tumor markers, therapeutic drug monitoring, and toxicology.
 Prerequisite: admission to the MLS program.